soumiknafiulferdous/Network-Based-Online-Bus-Booking/README.md

 The main objective is to give facility to the customers to reserve seats, select different types of routes (source and destination) and book tickets on website.
 It is a secure and quick reservation system.
 It preserves all customer details, bus details, reservation details.

-That’s why, ‘Online Bus Booking System’ is developed where the customers can book bus tickets easily from anywhere at any time and the burden of the bus counters will reduce.
+That’s why, Online Bus Booking System is developed where the customers can book bus tickets easily from anywhere at any time and the burden of the bus counters will reduce.

 ## Languages